 When George Washington tasted pineapple in 1751 in Barbados, he declared it his favorite tropical fruit.
-And although the pineapple thrived in Florida, it was still a rarity for most Americans.
+Although the pineapple thrived in Florida, it was still a rarity for most Americans.

 Pineapple Production Today

-Today, Hawaii produces only 10 percent of the world's pineapple crops.
+Today, Hawaii produces only 10% of the world's pineapple crops.
 Other countries contributing to the pineapple industry include Mexico, Honduras, Dominican Republic, Philippines, Thailand, Costa Rica, China, and Asia.
 Pineapple is the third most canned fruit behind applesauce and peaches.

 More about Pineapples

-Now that you understand how pineapples ended up in your local grocery store, it's time to buy one and enjoy it (and not just as a centerpiece!).
+Now that you understand how pineapples ended up in your local grocery store, it's time to buy one and enjoy it.
 Make the most of your pineapple with tips on selection and storage, cooking with pineapple, and pineapple measures and equivalents.